 King had relationships with American communists, and some of his entourage were communist sympathizers.
 Attorney and entrepreneur Stanley D. Levison served King and the Southern Christian Leadership Conference as a key adviser, writer, and fundraiser.
 According to a KGB document, Levison was a secret member of the Communist Party of the USA.19 King evidently sought good relations with the Soviets.
 According to an unnamed retired CIA senior official, the KGB invited King to Toronto where, secretly filmed by the RCMP and CIA, a KGB officer handed King an envelope with a lot of cash in it.20 Whether this anecdote is accurate or not, there is no sign that King followed the Kremlin’s line.
 Even though he spoke out against racial injustice and the Vietnam War, he espoused a view that African-Americans should aspire to the freedoms that America offered.
 Over time, the KGB lost confidence in him and launched a propaganda campaign to undermine him.

 The KGB’s powerful motives and Ray’s intricate, intelligence-linked Canadian aliases make it a much more plausible organizer of the assassination than CIA or FBI, both of which had major disincentives, or than a racist cabal or solo gunman.
-The many months of readying Ray as patsy would also be consistent with the painstaking efforts the KGB made to prepare patsies like Lee Harvey Oswald and Sirhan Sirhan.
+The many months of readying Ray as a highly characteristic KGB patsy would also be consistent with the painstaking efforts the KGB made to prepare patsies like Lee Harvey Oswald and Sirhan Sirhan.

 June 8, 1968.
 Presidential candidate Robert F. Kennedy was assassinated in the crowded “pantry” (actually, a food preparation area) of the Ambassador Hotel in Los Angeles after his primary election victory.22 His alleged killer, 24-year old Palestinian-American Sirhan Bishara Sirhan, never got close to Kennedy.
 He fired shots that hit five bystanders as Kennedy supporters struggled to subdue him; but none of his shots hit Kennedy.
 The fatal shot behind Kennedy’s ear came from just 1-3 inches away, according to Thomas Noguchi MD, who performed the autopsy.
 The shooter was apparently right wing security guard Thane Eugene Cesar, who had gripped Kennedy’s arm as they walked through the crowd, or, less likely, a second Palestinian-American gunman behind Kennedy.